boderg/alien-invaders/README.md

 ## UX

-- UX description
--
--
+- The design for the Alien Invaders! site was created as a series of wireframes covering mobile, tablet and desktop to visalize the initial design thoughts and layout.
+- The Alien Invaders! website was designed with ease of use in mind and mobile use at the forefront.
+This is so users can interact with the game while out and about, for example on the bus or train to work, or while waiting in a queue to pass so time.
+- Once the wireframes for the Alien Invaders! website were created, the web pages were built with a clean look and ease of navigation in mind.
+- A flicker was added to the 'Enter Game' button so as to entice the player to click it and play the game.
+- The game integrates a twinkling starfield background where random stars have a subtle twinkle effect.

 ### Colour Scheme

-- Colors and choices description
--

-- `rgba(,,, )`values
--
--
--
+- The primary colours chosen are Green and Grey.
+- These two colours were chosen as they compliment each other along with the aesthetic of the background image to give off a sci-fi / retro game vibe.

+- `rgb(167, 249, 2)` used for the primary text, button box shadow and links.
+- `rgb(255, 165, 0)` used for the primary text, button box shadow and links when hovered.
+- `rgb(31, 30, 30)` used for the button, modal and display tabs backgound.
+- `rgba(0, 0, 0, 0.8)` used for the modal overlay.
+- `linear-gradient(black, black, 90%, darkblue)` used for the main body background.

 ### Typography

-- Two fonts were chosen from Google fonts as follows.
+- Just one font has been chosen using the Google fonts library as follows:

-- [Concert One](https://fonts.google.com/?query=concert+one) was used for the primary headers, titles and general text.
-This font was chosen for it's bold and rounded aesthetic.

-- [Shadows Into Light](https://fonts.google.com/?query=shadows) was used for all menu text and text entry fields.
+- [Orbitron](https://fonts.google.com/?query=orbitron) was used for all the text on this project.
-This font was chosen for it's hand written aesthetic that I wanted to use for the menu items, portraying a hand written menu.
+This font was chosen for it's bold aesthetic with it's mix or angular and rounded styles that give it a sci-fi vibe that is also easily legible.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, specifically as the social media and copyright icons in the footer.
+- [Font Awesome](https://fontawesome.com) icons were used on the main page of this site as a link to my GitHub page.

 ***